mojaloop/mojaloop-specification/fspiop-api/documents/API Definition v1.1.md

 **Note:** The element **ilpPacket** in [Listing 47](#listing-47) should be on a single line in a real implementation, it is shown with line breaks in this example for being able to show the entire value.

-[Listing 48](#listing-48) shows the asynchronous HTTP response where the Switch immediately (after basic verification of for example required headers) acknowledges the HTTP request in [Listing 47](#listing-47).
+[Listing 48](#listing-48) shows the synchronous HTTP response where the Switch immediately (after basic verification of for example required headers) acknowledges the HTTP request in [Listing 47](#listing-47).

 See [Table 2](#table-2) for the required HTTP headers in a HTTP response.